 LuxaCrown restorations are longer-lasting than temporary restorations.

 Is LuxaCrown available in Canada?

 LuxaCrown has been cleared by FDA and available in the United States.
 Currently it is not available in Canada.

 Can LuxaCrown replace a conventional permanent restoration?

 LuxaCrown is not intended as a replacement for conventional permanent restorations.
-LuxaCrown’s primary indications are semi-permanent restorations with a wear time of up to five years.
+LuxaCrown’s primary indications are long-lasting restorations.
 LuxaCrown bridges the gap between simple temporary restorations and permanent restorations with its strength, durability and esthetics.

 What are the delivery systems for LuxaCrown?

 Are there any known allergies or sensitivities to LuxaCrown material?

 There are no known allergies or sensitivities caused by LuxaCrown.
 However, in rare cases, contact with skin may cause allergic contact dermatitis and some of the ingredients may produce an allergic reaction.

 How many single crowns can be made with one 50 ml cartridge?